 - particulate debris

-Close to 19 million people living in homes at or below the federal poverty line live in areas with excessively high levels of at least one kind of air pollutant, according to the 2020 report.
+More than 14 million people live in homes at or below the federal poverty line live in areas with failing grades for all three measures of air pollutants, according to the 2021 report.

 People in low-income households experience higher rates of asthma (10.8 percent) compared with the national average (7.7 percent), according to the